 Since consumption of spirits is part of many social gatherings in Taiwan, Bar Surfing also provided the team with a platform to introduce new creations to locals who might not be familiar with the newer creations of Taiwan’s master mixologists.

-“In addition to introducing local and visiting connoisseurs to all the great drinks being created around Taiwan, we wanted to bring our friends and family into Taiwan’s emerging cocktail scene,”
+“In addition to introducing local and visiting connoisseurs to all the great drinks being created around Taiwan, we wanted to bring our friends and family into Taiwan’s emerging cocktail scene,”said Chen.